 - Transformation Trauma: Both of his changes into the monstrous Man-Bat and back to normal are extremely painful; in the first, recorded in the video of the experiment, Kirk destroys the laboratory off-screen in a fit of pain and unthinking anger.
 Only later does he realize he killed Francine in his escape.
 When he's transformed back, it can be seen that he retains the scars from his transformation.

 - Too Dumb to Live: Batman himself lampshades that Kirk's decision to splice vampire bat DNA into his own was never going to end well.

 Lazlo Valentin was a gifted scientist who suffered a schizophrenic break, which caused him to develop a deranged new persona named Professor Pyg.
 Pyg formed the Circus of Strange, began to tour the country, and left a string of mysterious missing persons cases in the wake.
 An obsessive perfectionist, Pyg used identity-destroying drugs and invasive surgery on his victims to create a genderless lobotomized human known as Dollotrons.

 - 0% Approval Rating: Not only is he reviled by Batman and the GCPD for obvious reasons, but even the other villains in the game dislike him, making it abundantly clear that even they think he's too crazy.

-- Adaptational Badass: Of a sort.
-Here, he's the leader of the Circus of Strange, rather than just a member of it.
+- Adaptational Job Change: Here, he's the leader of the Circus of Strange, rather than just a member of it.

 - Affably Evil: As psychotic as he is, he thinks he's doing the right thing, and acts accordingly.
 He's also pretty cordial to Batman when they first meet and even asks for friendship when he's locked up.